 The following definition yields an expression for the new predictor approximation using influence functions. \begin{definition}[IF-based predictor approximation] With the same notations and assumptions as Lemmas~\ref{lm.influence.function.expression} and~\ref{lemma.vector.expression.influence.function}, for any candidate prediction value $y \in \mathcal{Y}$, the influence function-based predictor approximation $\tilde{f}_{\lambda; D^y}^{\mathrm{IF}}$ is defined, for any $z\in\mathcal{Y}$ as

 where $\ifunc{z^{\prime}} = \sum_{i=1}^{n+1} \croch{I_{\hat{f}}\paren{X_{n+1}, z^{\prime}}}_i K_{X_i}$, for every $z^{\prime} \in \mathcal{Y}$, and

 \end{definition} Compared with the previous predictor approximation $\hat{f}_{\lambda; D^{z}}$, the new one makes use of a first-order corrective term using influence functions (IF).
 This allows the new IF-based predictor to depend on the candidate prediction value $y$, unlike the previous approximations from Sections~\ref{sec.non.smooth} and~\ref{sec.smooth} where only a fixed $z\in\mathcal{Y}$ was considered.
-Moreover, compared to the full conformal setting where a complete retraining of a predictor is required for each value of $y$, the only term varying with $y$ is the first-order derivative of the loss function evaluated at $\paren{y, \hat{a}_{\lambda}(\uu)^T K_{\bullet, n+1}}$.
+Moreover, compared to the full-conformal setting where a complete retraining of a predictor is required for each value of $y$, the only term varying with $y$ is the first-order derivative of the loss-function evaluated at $\paren{y, \hat{a}_{\lambda}(\uu)^T K_{\bullet, n+1}}$.
 Every other terms only need to be computed once.
 On the one hand, all of this makes the new approximation $\tilde{f}_{\lambda; D^y}^{\mathrm{IF}}$ more versatile than the previous ones from Sections~\ref{sec.non.smooth} and~\ref{sec.smooth}.
-On the other hand, it also leads to a computationally tractable approximation to the predictive full conformal prediction region.
+On the other hand, it also leads to a computationally tractable approximation to the predictive full-conformal prediction-region.

 \begin{remark} Although Definition~\ref{def.BIF.based.approximation} displays a computationally tractable expression for the predictor approximation, computing the pseudo-inverse $\croch{\nabla_2^2 \vwer{\lambda}{\uu}{\hat{a}_{\lambda}(\uu)}}^+$ remains challenging.
 It is well known that inverting such a $(n+1) \times (n+1)$ psd matrix generally requires $O(n^{3})$ flops, which can make computations quite heavy as $n$ grows.